SS Martha's Vineyard

-In 1968, Martha's Vineyard was sold to the Bridgeport & Port Jefferson Steamboat Company who converted her to diesel-electric and operated her until 1986, when the MV Park City was built to replace her.
+In 1968, Martha's Vineyard was sold to the Bridgeport & Port Jefferson Steamboat Company who converted her to diesel-electric and operated her until 1986, when she was replaced by the larger and faster MV Park City.
 She was subsequently sold to the Massachusetts Bay Lines, which intended to convert her to a dinner cruise ship.
 However, the company did not fulfill the plans, and Martha's Vineyard was stored in Boston until 1990 when she sank at her dock and was scrapped.